ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Once SPF, DKIM, and the aggregate reports mailbox are all in place, it's time to publish a DMARC Policy Record.
-For best results, Domain Owners usually start with "p=none", (see (#collect-and-analyze)) with the rua tag containing a URI that references the mailbox created in the previous step.
+For best results, Domain Owners usually start with "p=none", (see (#collect-and-analyze)) with the "rua" tag containing a URI that references the mailbox created in the previous step.
 This is commonly referred to as putting the Author Domain into [Monitoring Mode](#monitoring-mode).
 If the Organizational Domain is different from the Author Domain, a record also needs to be published for the